Lunar Gateway: Criticism

-Pei Zhaoyu, deputy director of the Lunar Exploration and Space Program Center of the China National Space Administration (CNSA), concluded that the Gateway would have "low cost-effectiveness".
-Pei said the Chinese plan is to focus on a national research station on the surface.
-In July 2019, Pei announced that China was holding discussions with Russia and the ESA on international co-operation and in August 2020 unveiled China's concept; the International Lunar Research Station (ILRS) with co-operation from Russia and tentative agreement from ESA.
+Tom Young, a former director of NASA's Goddard Space Flight Center stated at a hearing at the House Science committee that NASA's portfolio of human spaceflight programs may now be overloaded.
+“The plate is really full today,” "I personally think that the leadership is going to have to, number one, prioritize, but number two is probably to eliminate some of the things that are currently being done that will interrupt having any opportunity of 2024, or I would say even 2028".
+He said Artemis could be useful in preparations for later missions to Mars but he did not really see a required role for the Gateway in the lunar program.

 Mars Society founder Robert Zubrin called the Gateway "NASA's worst plan yet" in an article in the National Review.
 He said, "We do not need a lunar-orbiting station to go to the Moon.
 We do not need such a station to go to Mars.
 We do not need it to go to near-Earth asteroids.
 We do not need it to go anywhere.
 Nor can we accomplish anything in such a station that we cannot do in the Earth-orbiting International Space Station, except to expose human subjects to irradiation – a form of medical research for which a number of Nazi doctors were hanged".
 Zubrin also stated, "If the goal is to build a Moon base, it should be built on the surface of the Moon.
 That is where the science is, that is where the shielding material is, and that is where the resources to make propellant and other useful things are to be found".